 Miller's basketball career started when he was a player at the University of Toledo in Toledo, Ohio and at Hillsdale College in Hillsdale, Mich.
 At Hillsdale in 2003, Miller was selected team captain, Academic All-Conference, and team Defensive Player of the Year.
 Hillsdale reached the NCAA Division II National Tournament in back to back years for the first time in school history during Miller’s sophomore and junior season’s in 2001 and 2002.

 After college, Miller worked as the head assistant men's basketball coach at Hillsdale College.
 He helped coach and or recruit five All-Conference players and worked as head of scouting and recruiting.
 In 2007, his career took him to Texas Tech University in Lubbock, Texas, where he served as a graduate assistant coach to Bob Knight and was involved with on-campus recruiting and player development.
 In 2009, he became the Head Assistant Men’s Basketball coach and National Recruiting Coordinator at South Plains College in Levelland, Texas.
 While at South Plains, Coach Miller coached and or recruited nine players that would transfer on to NCAA Division I Universities.

 He earned a Bachelor of Science in History and Physical Education from Hillsdale College and a Master’s degree in Exercise Sport Science from Texas Tech University.

-Brooks, his wife Gretchen, and son Champ reside in Angola.
+Brooks, his wife Gretchen, son Champ and daughter Jordan reside in Angola.